M60 tank: M19 commander's cupola

 Initial production of the cupola was problematic.
 The first 300 M60s produced were armed with a .50cal M2HB machine gun in a pedestal mount welded to the left side of the commander's cupola owing to production problems with the new M85 machine gun.
 Of these tanks, the first 45 manufactured were made without the cupola itself, also due to production problems.
 All of these early M60s eventually had the M19 cupola and M85 machine gun installed.

-Compared to a conventional pintle mount, the remote-controlled M85 machine gun was relatively ineffective in the anti-aircraft role for which it was designed.
+Due to the rapid developments in jet aircraft and helicopters the remote-controlled M85 machine gun was relatively ineffective in the anti-aircraft role for which it was designed.
 Removing the cupola lowered the vehicle's relatively high silhouette.
 The cupola's hatch also opened toward the rear of the vehicle and was dangerous to close if under small-arms fire owing to a lock-open mechanism that required the user to apply leverage to unlock it prior to closing.
 The commander was able to observe the battlefield using the x4 binocular M34D daylight vision block or the M19E1 IR or M36 Passive periscopes while remaining under armor protection with a 360 degree traverse independent of the turret, was stabilized in azimuth and elevation and carried 600 rounds of ammunition.

 All M60s in US service retained the M19 cupola until the tank was phased out of service.
 The few M60A3s in Army service as training vehicles had their commander's cupola removed as it was deemed unnecessary for training and to better mimic the profile of Soviet tanks.
-Some M48A5s were retrofitted with the M19 cupola to maintain training levels of ARNG units.
+Some M48A5s were retrofitted with the M19 cupola to maintain training levels of Army National Guard units.